 But over the course of a long career in PR, I’ve been gratified to see how often the PR pros at Sachs Media Group have been able to use our professional skills to help people in real, tangible, measurable ways – especially children.

-September is Child Awareness Month, which seems like a good time to reflect on some of our breakthrough campaigns that helped make a difference in the lives of Florida’s youngest residents.
+Here are some of our breakthrough campaigns that helped make a difference in the lives of Florida’s youngest residents.